 What are your favourite contronyms?
 Let me know in the comments below!

-If you are interested in learning more about the English language, along with some of its peculiarities, visit my page of Teaching English.
+If you want to learn more about the English language, along with some of its peculiarities, visit my page on Learning English.